 Generally, amethyst gemstones are not treated to enhance their colour.
 Heat treatment usually reduces their natural purple colour, so it is not recommended.
 Occasionally very dark specimens are heat-treated to lighten the colour as very dark colours are not that sought-after.
 Light-coloured amethysts with the right iron content can be heat treated to produce citrine.

 Amethyst Clarity and Cut

-Rarely, amethysts undergo fracture-filling to improve the clarity of their surface-reaching fractures.
-Heavily-included amethysts with attractive colour are usually cut into cabochons or beads.
+Rarely, amethyst undergoes fracture-filling to improve the clarity of its surface-reaching fractures.
+Heavily-included amethysts with attractive colours are usually cut into cabochons or beads.